 An example of commingling of separate and community property occurs in situations where you and your spouse combine incomes.
 If you have $50,000 cash and deposit that cash into a community bank account owned by you and your spouse, that $50,000 will remain separate property no matter what happens after that.
 You may have to hire a forensic accountant to prove that the property is separate, but that’s an entirely different topic.

-Debts and assets are always divided 50/50 in a divorce
+Debts and Assets Are Always Divided 50/50 in a Divorce

-Please return to our website tomorrow to read more about popular topics in family law and whether or not what you believe about them is true.
+Read more about popular topics in family law and whether or not what you believe about them is true.
 In the meantime, if you have questions on these or any other topics in family law, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 We offer free of charge consultations six days a week to people in our community with questions for our attorneys.
 It would be our honor to address your concerns and answer your questions.